zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation03.md

    under the *Child Zone* apex (that is, 255 octets including label separators).

-2. Obtain the name server names from the delegation from the parent using [Method2].
+2. Obtain the set of name server names from the delegation of the *Child Zone* from the parent using [Method2].

+3. For each name server names obtained in the previous step:
-3. Add all unique NS records for the *Child Zone* using the name server names fetched.
+   1. Create an NS record with the *Child Zone* apex as owner name and the name server name as RDATA.
+   2. Add the NS record to the Authority section of the DNS packet created above using the message compression schema defined in section 4.1.4 of [RFC 1035] where applicable.

 4. Obtain the name server IP addresses per name server names from the delegation from the parent using [Method4].
-Discard any [out-of-bailiwick] name servers.

-5. For each [in-bailiwick] name server name and for all IP addresses for the name, add the name server as A or AAAA record in the Additional section of the DNS packet.
+5. For each [in-bailiwick] name server name for which IP addresses were obtained in the previous step do:
+   1. For each IP address obtained in the previous step, for that name server name, create an A or a AAAA record.
+   2. Add the A and AAAA records to the Additional section of the DNS packet created above using the message compression schema defined in section 4.1.4 of [RFC 1035] where applicable.

 6. If size of the DNS packet after encoding is larger than 512 octets then emit *[REFERRAL_SIZE_LARGE]*, otherwise emit